 Another interesting fact is that together with the neighbouring province of Trat and the region around Pailin, across the border in Cambodia, Chanthaburi used to be an important source of gemstones, especially rubies and sapphires.

 Taking advantage of its prime location next to the Chanthaburi River, the community gradually grew from a small market into a major commercial hub where one could buy everything including gems and jewellery.
-I also found a workshop that was involved in Gem-stone cutting in the alleys of the Chantaboon community.
+It’s known as the Chanthaburi gemstone market.
+I also found a workshop involved in gem-stone cutting in the alleys of the Chantaboon community.
+The lapidary was engrossed in his work and I didn’t want to disturb him for sure.

 The statue of Mother Mary, which stands within the Cathedral of Immaculate Conception of Virgin Mary is adorned with hundreds of Rubies and 300,000 Sapphires that has its origins in Chanthaburi and Kanchanaburi province as well as Srilanka.

-As I walked in the bylanes, I realized that the doorways and windows of these colonial buildings speak volumes of a rich multicultural legacy of yore.
-The best way to discover the town’s Thai, French and Vietnamese influences is to take a stroll along the street, sample local cuisines and savour some bakery treats and coffee in the chic coffee outlets.
+As I walked in the bylanes of the Chantaboon community, I realized that the doorways and windows of these colonial buildings speak volumes of a rich multicultural legacy of yore.
+The best way to discover the town’s Thai, French, and Vietnamese influences are to take a stroll along the street, sample local cuisines, and savour some bakery treats and coffee in the chic coffee outlets.
+Take a peek into the uber cafes many of which are decorated quirky yet in style.

 You may also read about Places to see in Thailand